Sunday, 5 November 2023; 8th Anniversary

 Since 2016, many countries and communities host annually a range of events, including seminars, lectures, conferences, educational programs, and social media campaigns, to spread awareness for tsunamis.
 Each year a specific theme is selected, by the United Nations, to promote tsunami awareness and share innovative actions.

 Annual theme in recent years:

-In 2020, the World Tsunami Awareness Day promotes the target (e) of the “Sendai Seven Campaign,” which encourages countries and communities to have national and local disaster risk reduction strategies in place to save more lives against disasters.
+The World Tsunami Awareness Day 2020 aimed to promote the target (e) of the “Sendai Seven Campaign,” which encourages “countries and communities to have national and local disaster risk reduction strategies in place to save more lives against disasters”.

-In 2019, the World Tsunami Awareness Day promoted the target (d) of the “Sendai Seven Campaign”, which focuses on reducing disaster damage to critical infrastructure and the disruption of basic services.
+The focus of the World Tsunami Awareness Day 2019 was on the target (d) of the “Sendai Seven Campaign”, which aims at “reducing disaster damage to critical infrastructure and the disruption of basic services”.

-The focus of the first World Tsunami Awareness Day is on effective education and evacuation drills.
+The focus of the first World Tsunami Awareness Day was on effective education and evacuation drills.